Guile (Street Fighter): Reception

 Nicholas Ware in a dissertation titled You Must Defeat Sheng Long to Stand a Chance suggested Guile acted as a connection for the series to American blockbuster films, comparing him to characters such as Rambo or those played by Charles Bronson who were often involved in quests for vengeance.
 He further argued that Guile's military background was not only intended to reflect the "one man army" hero archetype common in American films, but also reflect Japanese views of foreign military forces, establishing him to Japanese audiences as different from themselves compared to Ken for example, and thus not portrayed as crucial for inclusion in subsequent Street Fighter entries.
 Ware elaborated further to state he represents "both a trust in and a fear of white Western power, particularly military/martial power."
 University of Delaware professor Rachel Hutchinson also discussed the use of imagery and military aspects to illustrate Guile as "not Japanese", stating that combat was "militarized and sexualized" through the presentation of his character and aesthetics in Street Fighter II.
 She also noted the increased use of American iconography in this regard, namely in comparison to the first Street Fighter game, and how significant it was to Guile as a character through aspects such as his tattoos.

+Game Software Magazine said Guile is embodied with the concept of revenge and thus uses a deadly fighting style.
+As a professional soldier, Guile is calm, brooding, and ruthless.
+Although a positive character, he still possesses a touch of sinister cunning, which adds to his charismatic appeal.
+Both in terms of martial arts skills and personality, Guile shares some similarities with the villainous M. Bison, perhaps due to their shared military background.
+He is also called a character suited for skilled fighters, as his attacks are "charge-up" type, requiring the user to have...

 Guile has also appeared in the manga Hi Score Girl by Rensuke Oshikiri.
 The series' main character, Haruo Yaguchi, is a fan of Street Fighter II and always plays as Guile.
-This tends to be exaggerated to the point Haruo suffers from hallucinations where he talks to Guile while playing the game or interacting with other gamers.
+This tends to be exaggerated to the point Haruo has hallucinations where he talks to Guile while playing the game or interacting with other gamers.
 In Japan, the character has been used by cosmetic company Yanagiya as a real-world spokesman for their "J-Gel" hair products.